 What Fords came with a 3G alternator?

-What Is a 3G Alternator?
+What is a 3G Alternator?

-Ford Models Equipped with the 3G Alternator
+Ford Models with 3G Alternators

-Why the 3G Alternator Was a Game-Changer
+Benefits of the 3G Alternator

 Is it better to have 2G or 3G?